drivera123/LDRS500/unit-3.-values-based-leadership-and-critical-thinking.md

 Rank-Talk-Write Purpose

-1. During or after reading a text, write a summary sentence for each key idea or concept you identify.
+1. Select a text related to Critical Thinking - from those suggested or another source.
+During or after reading, write a summary sentence for each key idea or concept you identify.

 2. Rank the summary sentences in order of importance \(“1” next to most important, “2” and “3” next to the second and third most important summaries of each concept.\)

-3. Post to the discussion forum with a one or two paragraph explanation why you ranked each concept as you did in terms of importance.
+3. Post to the discussion forum with a one or two paragraph summary of the chosen text.

-4. Read others' lists and choose what you think is the best summary statement for an idea or concept and revise your list.
+4. Read other's summaries and post comments about at least two.

 ## Assessment 2